- Peach Marshmallow:

 Contestant/Competition Recipe: This recipe was created by a contestant during a cooking competition.
 The Food Network Kitchen have not tested it for home use and therefore cannot make any representation as to the results.

-Recipe Courtesy Teresa Shurilla, Halloween Wars 3, 2012
+Recipe courtesy of Teresa Shurilla, Halloween Wars 3, 2012